KarrLab/obj_tables/docs/migration.rst

 Migration further assumes that a schema is stored in a single Python file called the *schema* file, and its name doesn't change over the time span of a migration.
-Because it's stored in a Git repository, its versions are recorded in a directed acyclic graph (DAG) of commits in the repository.
+Because it's stored in a Git repository, its versions are recorded in a graph of commits in the repository.
 These commits are used by migration to determine changes in the *schema*.
 :numref:`figure_example_data_file_migration` below illustrates these concepts.